Top 10 Social Media Logos and the Story Behind Them

-Now, the rectangle has been placed before “You,” and now encases a play button, while “Tube” is now black like the rest of the name.
+The rectangle has been placed before “You” and now encases a play button, while “Tube” is black like the rest of the name.

 What are the key takeaways from these Social Media Logos?

-One thing that is very common among the designs of the above social media logos is how simple and straightforward they are.
+One thing that is very common among the designs of the above social media logos is how simple they are.

-The key is to have your logo easily-recognisable.
+The key is to have your logo easily recognisable as an app icon.

-Make sure that people can associate your name or a with your brand.
+Make sure that people can associate your name or a with your brand guidelines.